mochi-neko/voice-activity-detection-unity/README.md

 # voice-activity-detection-unity
-A voice acrivity detection library for Unity.
+A voice activity detection library for Unity.

+WIP